Artem-Bohush/JSBandInternship-techTask/README.md

   This is an application that will help you make a list of tasks and monitor their progress.

 ## Description
-  The application allows you to create case records with the heading, a brief description and priority of execution (high, normal and low).
+  The application allows you to create task records with the heading, a brief description and priority of execution (high, normal and low).
 After creation, a new record is placed at the beginning of the queue, shifting the already created ones.
 You can easily change any parameters of an already created record, as well as mark the recording as “done” after completing the task.
 All "done" tasks are transferred to the